 We are very lucky to have a Forest School site on school and all staff have been highly trained in forest schools.

 The children spend a whole morning or afternoon session in the forest.
 Sessions take place whatever the weather (within reason), and the children are provided with warm, waterproof clothing and wellies.
-The children love to drink hot chocolate around the fire pit.

 Forest Schools is a fun way of exploring and experiencing the environment through child initiated or child-directed learning.
 Many children and adults are used to learning in a structured way.